-140 Elements of Group Discussion

-Leadership Skills I 3 Units UC\
+140 Elements of Group Discussion Leadership Skills I 3 Units

-Training in basic principles and techniques of discussion, including participation in panel discussions, problem-solving committees, and symposiums and skill development in agenda preparation, group leadership, and individual speaking.
+Training in basic principles and techniques of discussion, including participation in panel disproblem-solving committees, cussions and symposiums and skill development in agenda preparation, group leadership, and individual speaking.
 Emphasis on efficiency of group process and meaningful communication, as they apply to business and community group action, are stressed.

-142 Advanced Group Communication
+Advanced Group Communication 142

-Prerequisite: Speech 140
+Prerequisite: Speech 140.

-Advanced training in basic principles and techniques of discussion.
-Participation in panel discussions, problem-solving committees, and symposiums; development of skill in agenda preparation, group leadership and individual speaking.
+Advanced training in basic principles and techniques of discussion Participation in panel discussions, problem-solving committees, and symposiums; development of skill in agenda preparation, group leadership and individual speaking.
 Efficient and meaningful communication, as it applies to business and community group action, is stressed.

-2461AB Special Studies in Communication 1 Unit
+246AB Special Studies in Communication